Visaranai: Plot

-Pandi, Murugan, Afzal, and Kumar are Tamil labourers who are working in Guntur, Andhra Pradesh and living in a nearby park and working to make ends meet.
+Pandi, Murugan, Afzal, and Kumar are Tamil labourers working in Guntur, Andhra Pradesh and living in a nearby park and working to make ends meet.
 A Tamil man named Muthuvel is shown to be undertaking some operation in Andhra Pradesh along with a group of men.
 The lives of the four labourers take a turn for worse when they are caught, beaten and tortured brutally in police lock-up for a theft that they did not commit, due to police's need to close a high-profile robbery case.
 The four resist the torture and refuse to confess but are forced to relent due to the police brutality.
 However, when produced in court, they speak out the true set of events to the judge.
 Muthuvel, who is shown to be a police inspector, helps them go free by translating for them in court and vouching for them.
-Before the men can leave, Muthuvel enlists their help to kidnap a high-profile auditor named K.K who has surrendered in the same court.
+Before the men can leave, Muthuvel enlists their help to kidnap a high-profile auditor named KK who has surrendered in the same court.
 It is shown that Muthuvel's police team had come there unofficially to nab KK before he surrendered.
-Since Muthuvel's team are closely watched by KK's lawyers inside the court, Muthuvel gives the 4 boys a task to bring KK out of the court.
-Muthuvel's seniors use their influence to make the court police aid them and KK is kidnapped by the 4 boys.
+Since Muthuvel's team are closely watched by KK's lawyers inside the court, Muthuvel gives the 4 men a task to bring KK out of the court.
+Muthuvel's seniors use their influence to make the court police aid them and KK is kidnapped by the 4 men.
 The men are brought back to Tamil Nadu, and Kumar is dropped on the way to Chennai.
 The remaining three men are asked by Muthuvel to clean the police station before leaving.
 The nature of Muthuvel's case is then revealed.